kl-m-n/wgconfig/README.md

 - automatically manage network interfaces of your host server
 - manage firewall configuration

-Keep in mind that this tool is a side-project so updates are less frequent.
+Purpose of this tool is to enable repeatable process of configuring Wireguard which can be further automated.

 ## Requirements
 This program will run on any system that meets the following requirements: